 Interest expense.
+For the year ended December 31, 2023, we incurred total interest expense of approximately \$143.7 million.
+We capitalized approximately \$22.2 million of our interest expense on certain qualifying projects for the year ended December 31, 2023 and expensed the remaining \$121.5 million to operations.
 For the year ended December 31, 2022, we incurred total interest expense of approximately \$77.2 million.
 We capitalized approximately \$10.1 million of our interest expense on certain qualifying projects for the year ended December 31, 2022 and expensed the remaining \$67.2 million to operations.
-For the year ended December 31, 2021, we incurred total interest expense of approximately \$79.5 million.
-We capitalized \$4.8 million of our interest expense on certain qualifying projects for the year ended December 31, 2021 and expensed the remaining \$74.7 million to operations.
+The increase in interest expense for the year ended December 31, 2023 is a result of borrowings under the Credit Agreement that were used in connection with the Advance Acquisition, borrowings under the San Mateo Credit Facility, the issuance of the 2028 Notes in April 2023 and the significant increase in interest rates between the two periods.

-Total income tax provision (benefit).
-As a result of the full-cost ceiling impairments recorded during 2020, we recognized a valuation allowance against our federal net deferred tax assets as of September 30, 2020.
-Due to a variety of factors, including our significant net income during 2021, our federal valuation allowance was reversed in the third quarter of 2021.
-As a result, we recorded a deferred income tax provision of \$74.7 million for the year ended December 31, 2021.
-Our effective tax rate was 11% for the year ended December 31, 2021, which differed from amounts computed by applying the U.S. federal statutory rate to the pre-tax income due to reversing the valuation allowance against our U.S. federal net deferred tax assets, differences between book and taxable income and state taxes, primarily in New Mexico.
-We recorded a total income tax provision of \$399.4 million for the year ended December 31, 2022.
-Our effective tax rate was 25% for the year ended December 31, 2022, which differed from the U.S. federal statutory rate due primarily to permanent differences between book and taxable income and state taxes, primarily in New Mexico.
+Total income tax provision.
+We recorded a current income tax provision of \$13.9 million and a deferred income tax provision of \$172.1 million for the year ended December 31, 2023.
+Our effective income tax rate of 18% for the year ended December 31, 2023 differed from the U.S. federal statutory rate due primarily to recognizing research and experimental expenditure tax credits of \$74.0 million, which were partially offset by permanent differences between book and taxable income and state taxes, primarily in New Mexico.
+We recorded a current income tax provision of \$54.9 million and a deferred income tax provision of \$344.5 million for the year ended December 31, 2022.
+Our effective income tax rate of 25% for the year ended December 31, 2022 differed from the U.S. federal statutory rate due primarily to permanent differences between book and taxable income and state taxes, primarily in New Mexico